Recipe Index » Vegetarian Recipes » Sweet Potato and Corn Succotash

 How to Make

-As always, this hash is just a method that would work well with anything you have on hand from red peppers to yukon golds.
-Get creative and make it your own.
+As always, this succotash is just a method that would work well with anything you have on hand from red peppers to Yukon golds.
+Get creative and make it your own!

 Your fork is waiting.